catherineisonline/movies-time/README.md

 Render different outputs conditionally, depending on the availability of data.
 Handle data when it's not available, to ensure a smooth user experience.

-## Progress

-I am not done with the project yet and it's not the final version!

 ## Project Goals
 The main goals of this project are to: